- Modified rice bran

 MGN-3 reduced the side effects of standard therapies in liver cancer patients, but additional studies confirming such effects are needed.

 MGN-3 stimulated immune cells in lab studies and small studies of cancer patients, but additional studies are needed.

 To treat chronic fatigue syndrome

 A clinical study did not find MGN-3 effective in treating chronic fatigue syndrome.

 MGN-3 is a proprietary product derived from rice bran treated with extracts from three mushrooms: shiitake (Lentinus edodes), kawaratake (Coriolus versicolor), and suehirotake (Schizophyllum commune).
 Promoters of MGN-3 claim that it improves immune functioning against cancer and AIDS.

-In vitro and animal studies suggest that MGN-3 might be useful in mounting immune responses against infections and cancer (15), facilitates apoptosis of human T-cell leukemia cells (6), and may protect against weight loss induced by cisplatin (8) and radiation (11).
+In vitro and animal studies suggest MGN-3 might be useful in mounting immune responses against infections and cancer (15), facilitate apoptosis of human T-cell leukemia cells (6), and protect against weight loss induced by cisplatin (8) and radiation (11).
 Other preclinical models suggest it may act as a chemosensitizer (7) (10) (16) (17) and radiosensitizer (18), and exert cytotoxic (19) and chemopreventive (20) effects.